imxrt-rs/imxrt-hal/CONTRIBUTING.md

 ```

-Change the board feature when you're ready to work on a different chip
+Change the board feature when you're ready to work on a different chip.
-(family).
-If there's no board for your chip (family), replace that feature with
-a RAL feature.
+If there's no board for your chip, replace that feature with a RAL feature.

 ## Resources